rohe/openid_course/java_skeleton/doc/doc.md

 ## Token Request

-When an authorization code has been obtained, a
-[token request](http://openid.net/specs/openid-connect-core-1_0.html#TokenRequest)
-can made to get the access token and the id token:
+When an authorization code (using code or hybrid flow) has been obtained, a [token request](http://openid.net/specs/openid-connect-core-1_0.html#TokenRequest) can made to get the access token and the id token: